NathanGiesbrecht/docs-1/src/content/1.7/modules/creation/_index.md

 This section assigns a handful of attributes to the class instance (`this`):

 -   'name' attribute.
-This attributes serves as an internal identifier.
+This attribute serves as an internal identifier.
     The value MUST be the name of the module's folder.
 Do not use special characters or spaces, and keep it lower-case.
 -   'tab' attribute.
 The title for the section that shall contain this